tea7010/MyLearning/english/writing.md

 * I drove towards country side today.
 It was so pleasant to drive vast wide field in this country.
 * I drove out to the countryside today.
 It was so pleasant to drive through the vast, wide fields in this country.

+* I reckon that the ability to express your ideas and opnions is the thing I need to work on most.
+Learning vocaburary and grammer are of course crucial, however, once you reached a platou where you don't make linear or steep progress like when you are a bigginer, you need to switch on focusing on using your language to express yourself.
+Knowing the gap between your mother tongue and the language you want to learn should be the measure you need to keep track on.
+* I reckon that the ability to express my ideas and opinions is the area I need to work on the most.
+Learning vocabulary and grammar is, of course, crucial.
+However, once you reach a plateau where progress is no longer linear or steep, as it often is for beginners, it becomes essential to focus on using the language to express yourself.
+Understanding the gap between your mother tongue and the language you’re learning can serve as a key measure to track your progress.